nf-core/website/CODE_OF_CONDUCT.md

 Our CoC will be strictly enforced and the nf-core team reserve the right to exclude participants who do not comply with our guidelines from our workspaces and future nf-core activities.

-We ask all members of our community to help maintain a supportive and productive workspace and to avoid behaviours that can make individuals feel unsafe or unwelcome.
+We ask all members of our community to help maintain a supportive and productive workspaces and to avoid behaviours that can make individuals feel unsafe or unwelcome.
 Please help us maintain and uphold this CoC.

 Questions, concerns or ideas on what we can include?
 Contact members of the Safety Team on Slack or email safety [at] nf-co [dot] re.